 - Flood Watch – Flood advisories can often lead to a flood watch if water levels continue to rise.
 This alert encourages local residents to be prepared in case of conditions worsen.
-A watch is issued when conditions favor a flooding hazard but isn’t quite there yet.
+A watch is issued when conditions favor a flooding hazard but aren’t quite there yet.
 This doesn’t always mean a flood will occur, but it’s best to be wary of this alert is issued.

 - Flood Warning – This is when real caution must be taken.
 When a flood warning is issued a flood may be imminent or already happening.
 If you live close to a river, you’ll want to tune into your local weather channel for updates and possibly think about evacuating the area.